TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Services/Configuration/ServiceConfiguration.rst

 =====================

 Some services will not need additional configuration.
-Others may have some options that can be set in the Extension Manager.
+Others may have some options that can be set in the `Extension Manager`:pn:.
 Yet others may be configured via local configuration files (:file:`ext_localconf.php` ).
 Example: